rick-liyue-huang/Workflow-WebApp-By-Hook/README.md

 In the first stage, I will use 'json-server' to mock the backend database server, and the backend URI lookup is based on Restful API.
 Install the json-server by npm install -g json-server and created the backend database file of 'db.json'.
 I create the script order of `"json-server": "json-server --watch\__mock_backend_data_file__/database.json --port 3001"` to run the mock database file.
 In the second stage, I will use dev-tool named 'localstorage-console-tool', through which the database will be stored and controlled in webpage localstorage.
-The specific installation and configuration follows as below: `npm install git+https://github.com/rick-liyue-huang/localstorage-console-tool.git --legacy-peer-deps` and add the 'mockServiceWorker.js' in '/public' directory.
+The specific installation and configuration follows as below: `npm install git+https://github.com/rick-liyue-huang/localstorage-console-tool.git --legacy-peer-deps` and add the
+'mockServiceWorker.js' in '/public' directory.
+The environment variables confirmed in '.env' and '.env.development' to be compatible with the 'npm run start' and 'npm run build' respectively.

 3.Create the Project List and Login page in the initial stage The project list is created in 'screens/projectList' directory, and acted as part of 'authenticated-app.tsx', which means that these page will be shown after login.
 Through this project, I need create some utilities in 'utils' directory, in which 'cleanObject' used to omit 'key === 0' status, 'useMount' and 'useDebounce' are custom hoods.
 In the directory of 'screens/login' I create the login page and test whether it is working by custom middleware in 'json_server_mock_file/middleware.js'.